 “Roy just called and said that this guy just got moved to the bar to help with managing it,” Vic answered, turning on his radar eyes to detect any other visible suspicious reactions from his boss.

-“He usually follows Old Zeng.
+“He usually follows Old Tseng.
 What’s going on here?”

 Vic knew that was a rhetorical question since his boss had the habit of thinking out loud.
 His boss was still fidgeting with some papers around the desk.
 It was like the boss expected those papers to talk to him, telling him the exact answer.